-The General Fund is the statutory fund into which all the receipts of the Council are required to be paid and out of which all liabilities of the Council are to be met, except to the extent that statutory rules might provide otherwise.
+The General Fund is the statutory fund into which all the receipts of the Council, are required to be paid and out of which all liabilities of the Council are to be met, except to the extent that statutory rules might provide otherwise.
 These rules can also specify the financial year in which liabilities and payments should impact the General Fund Balance, which is not necessarily in accordance with proper accounting practice.
 The General Fund Balance therefore summarises the resources that the Council is statutorily empowered to spend on its services or on capital investment at the end of the financial year.

-2020/21 £'000 2021/22 £'000

-General Fund Balance at 1 April (2,124) (2,124)

-Increase/(decrease) in year 0 (71)

-Balance at 31 March (2,124) (2,195)
+2021/22 £'000 2022/21 £'000 General Fund Balance at 31 March (2,124) (2,195) Impact of adopting new accounting standards 0 0 General Fund Balance at 1 April (2,124) (2,195) Increase/(decrease) in year (71) 3 Balance at 31 March (2,195) (2,192)